-Experimental Ebola vaccine to be distributed in Congo
+Congo to begin vaccinating against Ebola

 The WHO has already deployed more than 5,000 doses of the experimental vaccine in Kinshasa, the country's capital, with thousands more expected to arrive.

-Among the 45 cases, 14 have been confirmed as Ebola, mostly in the remote Bikoro health zone, although there's one confirmed case in Mbandaka, the capital of Equateur Province.

-The Democratic Republic of Congo's health ministry released slightly different numbers Saturday.
-It said in a statement that there have been 43 cases of hemorrhagic fever with 21 probable cases of Ebola, 17 confirmed cases and five that are suspected.
+Of the 46 cases of hemorrhagic fever identified by authorities, 21 confirmed have been confirmed as Ebola, while 21 are probable and 4 are suspected, according to Jašarević.

-DRC Health Minister Dr. Oly Ilunga Kalenga said the discovery of a case in Mbandaka was particularly worrisome, as the Ebola virus is highly contagious once victims start showing symptoms.
+The WHO said Friday that there has been one confirmed case in Mbandaka.
+DRC Health Minister Dr. Oly Ilunga Kalenga said the discovery of the case in Mbandaka was particularly worrisome, as the Ebola virus is highly contagious once victims start showing symptoms.

 Nine neighboring countries, including Republic of the Congo and Central African Republic, have been advised that they are at high risk of spread and have been supported with equipment and personnel.